-What coating material with a long name allows projects to be completed in less time?
+What coating material with a long name allows you to complete projects in less time?
 Polyaspartic aliphatic polyurea.

-Bayer recommends many uses for polyaspartics, two of which will particularly impress decorative concrete contractors: in clear topcoats for acid-stained concrete and in bases and topcoats for fast-curing garage floor coatings.
+Bayer recommends many uses for polyaspartics.
+Two of those will particularly impress decorative concrete contractors.
+They can use them in clear topcoats for acid-stained concrete and in bases and topcoats for fast-curing garage floor coatings.

-Polyaspartic coatings are commonly applied in two or three coats when used on garage floors.
+Installers commonly apply polyaspartic coatings in two or three coats when used on garage floors.
 The first penetrates and seals the concrete and serves as a primer for subsequent applications.
 The second layer is often pigmented and serves as the bed for color chips or other decorative additions.
 The topcoat protects the surface from wear.

 Rapid cure is one of the material’s key benefits.
 Depending on the formulation, the primer or seal coat can be tack-free and ready for the second coat in 30 to 45 minutes.
-The mid-coat or chip coat can be ready to seal as early as an hour after it is applied.
-The topcoat can usually be walked on in 3 to 4 hours and will stand up to vehicle traffic in 24 hours.
+The mid-coat or chip coat can be ready to seal in as early as an hour.
+The topcoat can usually be walked on in three to four hours.
+And, it will stand up to vehicle traffic in 24 hours.

-Unlike some sealers or other coatings, polyaspartics cure by the cross-linking of the two components, not by temperature or humidity.
+Unlike some sealers or other coatings, polyaspartics cure by two components cross-linking, not by temperature or humidity.
 As a result, they can be applied across a wide range of temperature and weather conditions.
-They are also low in VOCs and are very low-odor compared to other coating materials.
+They also have low VOCs and very low-odor compared to other coating materials.

 The performance of a polyaspartic depends largely on the chemistry or blend of the formulation.
 “You want to keep the chemistry as pure as you can,”‘ says Mason Harms, trainer for manufacturer Advacoat.
 “The more different things you add, the weaker the chemistry.
 We’ve tried to keep out everything that might cause delamination'”

-Polyaspartic coating formulations can be adjusted to balance various features.
+You can adjust polyaspartic coating formulations to balance various features.
 “We’ve worked long and hard on developing formulations to get a high-performance balance of desired wetting, moisture blocking, UV stability, chemical resistance and abrasion resistance,”‘ says Doug Bannister, founder and partner of One Day Floors, which formulates and sells polyaspartic coatings.

-Rather than look for lower prices, contractors should evaluate the total cost of applying polyaspartics, according to Harms.
-“The cost can be 20 to 30 percent higher per gallon than epoxies,"' he says, "but you can upsell the customer on better performance and quicker turnaround."'
-The potential for getting a higher price and reducing labor hours means that a floor with a polyaspartic coating can give a contractor a 10 percent to 15 percent higher profit.
+Rather than look for lower prices, contractors should evaluate the total cost of applying polyaspartics, says Harms.
+“The cost can be 20 to 30 percent higher per gallon than epoxies, but you can upsell the customer on better performance and quicker turnaround.”
+The potential for getting a higher price and reducing labor hours means that a polyaspartic-coated floor can net a contractor a 10 percent to 15 percent higher profit.

 How to apply